Viy 2: Journey to China: Production

-Casting

 On 5 April 2015, a press conference was held in Moscow with producers Alexey Petrukhin and Sergei Selyanov, actors Jason Flemyng, Rutger Hauer, and Helen Yao.
 During the conference, it was confirmed that the filming of the sequel, titled Viy 2: Journey to China, has been started.

 Major film stars were planned to appear in the sequel.
 Initial reports had Jackie Chan, Jason Statham, and Steven Seagal as appearing in the film.
 In November 2016, it was confirmed that Chan would co-star alongside Arnold Schwarzenegger.

+On February 2017 Production wrapped in Beijing, post-production was delayed due to disputes between producers.

 Release

 Theatrical

 The release of Viy 2 in Russia was to be held on 16 August 2018, but subsequently the premiere was postponed to 19 September 2019 while pending censorship approval in China.
 After the completion of the regulation of issues, the film premiered in China on 16 August 2019.

 Viy 2 was released in the Philippines on 20 September 2019 as The Dragon Seal by Pioneer Films.

 The film was released in the United Kingdom under the title The Iron Mask on 10 April 2020.